University of Minnesota Administrative Policy

 5. Advise and work with Principal Investigators and Department Heads to identify non-sponsored funds against which uncollectible costs can be applied.

-6. Move uncollectible and unallowable costs to the appropriate non-sponsored program according to the Administrative Policy: Processing, Documenting, and Approving Financial and Accounting Transactions.
+6. Move uncollectible and unallowable costs to the appropriate non-sponsored program according to Administrative Policy: Processing, Documenting, and Approving Financial and Accounting Transactions.

 For those departments with an approved department system: Maintain written procedures for accounts receivable activity.
 Record receivables in department system.
 Reconcile to EFS.
 Collect on outstanding receivables and write-off uncollectible receivables as appropriate.